Get up to speed quickly on the basic concepts and the value proposition of solar and renewable energy. CLICK HERE FOR A PRINTABLE PDF.

 The few home sales to date that have involved rooftop solar in Indiana do show it to be an advantage, not only in commanding a higher price but also resulting in less time on the market.
 A national study found that home buyers are willing to pay more for houses with rooftop solar systems.
 Data on properties with other renewable technologies is scattered, but suggestive of the same advantage.

-The payback for using solar to charge an electrical vehicle is better than payback for using solar energy in the home.
+Solar owners are more likely to drive hybrid or electric vehicles.
+The savings for using solar to charge an electrical vehicle is better than for using solar energy in the home.

-The pre-owned Toyota Prius plug-in or Chevrolet Volt with less than 40,000 miles can be purchased in 2017 for under $20,000.
-Prices are lower for higher mileage vehicles.
+The pre-owned Chevrolet Volt or Nissan Leaf can be purchased in 2019 for under $10,000.
 Take a look at this price and performance comparison of 2013 models of a Prius plug-in vs. the Volt.

-The Chevrolet Volt uses about 1,200 kWh to drive 3,400 miles (85 trips of up to 40 miles in all electric mode).
-The avoided cost of gasoline is $340 (assuming 10 cents per mile with 30 mpg and $3 per gallon gas cost).
-If the cost of a one kilowatt solar array (to generate 1,200 kWh annually) is $2,000 after the federal tax credit, then the ROI for solar energy will be 17 percent ($340 savings vs. $2,000 cost).
-When gas costs $2.10 per gallon at 7 cents per mile with 30 mpg, the ROI is 12 percent.
+The Chevrolet Volt uses about 1,200 kWh to drive 3,400 miles (85 trips of up to 40 miles in all electric mode before switching to its gas engine).
+The avoided cost of gasoline is $270 (assuming $0.08 per mile with 30 mpg and $2.40 per gallon gas cost).
+If the cost of a one kilowatt solar array (to generate 1200 kWh annually) is $2,000 after the federal tax credit, then the ROI for solar energy will be 14 percent ($270 savings vs. $2,000 cost).

 A similar analysis for someone without grid-tied solar net metering is less favorable where the comparison is between grid power and gasoline.
-The cost of 1,200 kWh from the grid could be $140, or 12 cents per kWh, to drive 3,400 miles.
-Now the ROI for purchase of the Volt is calculated as $200 savings for each 3,400 miles ($340 avoided cost of gas at $3 per gallon, minus $140 cost of electricity).
-If you drive 10,200 miles in a year, your savings would be $600.
+The cost of 1,200 kWh from the grid could be $140 (12 cents per kWh) to drive 3,400 miles.
+The ROI for purchase of the Volt is calculated as $130 savings for each 3,400 miles ($270 avoided cost of gas at $2.40 per gallon, minus $140 cost of electricity).

-The first 300 kWh per month with Duke Energy is more expensive, with increasing discounts for above 300, 1000 and 2000 kWh.
-The SCI REMC (Martinsville) has seasonal and time of day rates with lower cost at night and spring and fall months.
+The first 300 kWh per month with Duke Energy is more expensive, with additional discounts for above 300, 1000 and 2000 kWh.

 The greatest benefit for the owner is creating a clean, renewable form of energy right at home.
 Eighty percent of Indiana’s electricity is generated from central coal-fired plants, which results in double the carbon emissions of a typical Indiana household compared to their natural gas or automobile use.
 The main financial benefit comes from locking in the cost of electricity for the next several decades and removing uncertainty about future rate increases.
 Locally, annual rate increases are forecast to be about three percent a year.